 - Singular and the Singular SDK are configurable in terms of the data you send us and how we use it.
-Identify and map the types of data that Singular is receiving before answering the questionnaire.
+Make sure you're using Singular's latest SDK version, and identify the types of data that you've configured Singular to receive before answering the questionnaire.

 - The questionnaire covers all privacy-related data collections and uses, not only the ones applicable to the Singular SDK.